andela/ah-technocrats/README.md

 }
 ```
 ### Other status codes:
-401 for Unauthorized requests, when a request requires authentication but it isn't provided
+401 for Unauthorized requests, when a request requires authentication but it isn’t provided

-403 for Forbidden requests, when a request may be valid but the user doesn't have permissions to perform the action
+403 for Forbidden requests, when a request may be valid but the user doesn’t have permissions to perform the action

-404 for Not found requests, when a resource can't be found to fulfill the request
+404 for Not found requests, when a resource can’t be found to fulfill the request

 Endpoints: